-(1) (1) If the plan is filed at the same time as the petition, the clerk of court shall mail a copy of the plan to all creditors.
+(1) If the plan is filed at the same time as the petition, the clerk of court shall mail a copy of the plan to all creditors.

-(2) If the plan is filed after the petition, the debtor shall serve copies of the plan toon all creditors not less than 14 days prior to the originally scheduled meeting of creditors.
+(2) If the plan is filed after the petition, the debtor shall serve copies of the plan to all creditors not less than 14 days prior to the originally scheduled meeting of creditors.
 Nothing in this subsection excuses compliance with Fed.
 R. Bankr.
 P. 3015(b).

 (d) Objections to Confirmation.
-The debtor's proposed chapter 13original plan is treated as a motion; an objection to confirmation is treated as a response.
+The debtor's proposed chapter 13 plan is treated as a motion; an objection to confirmation is treated as a response.
 If an objection to confirmation is filed and served on the debtor's counsel, the debtor, the trustee, and any other party requesting notice at least 14 days prior to the hearing on plan confirmation the following provisions shall apply.

 (1) Mandatory Reply.
 The debtor shall file a reply to the objection to confirmation no later than 7 days prior to the hearing on plan confirmation.
-(Note: Local Bankruptcy Rule 9013-1(d)($\frac{68}{2}$) governs the timing of a reply, if any, in all chapter 13 proceedings except plan confirmation). confirmations subject to this subsection).
+(Note: Local Bankruptcy Rule 9013-1(d)(6) governs the timing of a reply, if any, in all chapter 13 proceedings except plan confirmation).
 The filing of an amended plan shall not be considered a reply.

-(2) (2) - Default.
-If the debtor does not file and serve a reply to the objection to confirmation in accordance with subsection (d)(1) above,), the court may enter an order sustaining the objection to confirmation and denying confirmation of the proposed chapter 13 plan prior to the time set for the confirmation hearing, upon the objecting party's uploading of an order accompanied by proof of service and a declaration of no reply stating the date of service of the objection to confirmation and that no reply was timely received.
-The uploaded order sustaining an objection to and denying confirmation of a proposed chapter 13 the plan shall:
+(2) Default.
+If the debtor does not file and serve a reply to the objection to confirmation in accordance with section (d)(1) above, the court may enter an order sustaining the objection to confirmation and denying confirmation of the proposed chapter 13 plan prior to the time set for the confirmation hearing, upon the objecting party's uploading of an ex parte order consistent with the terms of section (d)(3) below, accompanied by proof of service and a declaration of no reply stating the date of service of the objection to confirmation and that no reply was timely received.
+The uploaded order sustaining an objection to and denying confirmation of a proposed chapter 13 plan shall: